tessercat/daoistic-book/blog/ants-part-2/content.md

 he's the boss to prevent abuse.

 When he's like that,
-his administration is always well in hand.
+his team is always well in hand.